dariaglinskaya/weather-forecast/README.md

 ## Execution

 * To use REST, send the request to `localhost:9000/weather?lat=33.44&lng=-94.04&date=2022-06-23` with the given query params.
-* To use GrapQl need to run followed query:
+* To use GraphQL need to run followed query:

 ```
 query {